-Each team must have had the opportunity to bat for a minimum of twenty five (25) overs for a result to be achieved.
-If play has not resumed by the cut-off time required to allow the minimum number of overs to be bowled to achieve a result on the scheduled day, play shall be abandoned for the day and the Reserve Day shall be used to either complete or replay the match.
+Each team must have had the opportunity to bat for a minimum of five (5) overs for a result to be achieved.
+If play has not resumed by the cut-off time required to allow the minimum number of overs to be bowled to achieve a result on the scheduled day, play shall be abandoned for the day and the Reserve Day shall be used to either complete the match or replay the match on the scheduled day.

-If the Reserve Day is used to continue an incomplete match the Reserve Day shall be used.
+If the Reserve Day is used to continue an incomplete match the Reserve Day shall be used as follows: